20A31A0583/projectt/README.md

 # Gleam

-This is a web application designed for beauty solutions and tips for skin.
+-This is a web application designed for beauty solutions and tips for skin.

 ### This web application is based on beauty and Health solutions has been developed for the accomplishment of Future Ready Talent Internship program launched by Microsoft, Future Skills Prime, Quess, Github and EY.